Using Insurance to Bill for Corporate Wellness Services

 If you were able to be referred-in by an existing client, you may already have an idea of the insurance plans offered, and benefits to employees.
 You can start off by explaining how you are currently in-network with insurance payers, and begin a discussion on what plans/benefits employees have for nutritional care.

-Based on this information, you can begin to collaborate on ways that your program can utilize these benefits.
+Based on this information, you can begin to collaborate on ways that your company wellness program can utilize these benefits.
 Some ways you can offer nutrition services in the workplace that may be eligible for insurance reimbursement:

 - Group nutrition counseling sessions